ganguvamshi/commit_etl/README.md

 ## Scripts

+ETL:
- - [Github.py](./Github.py) used to create a GithubCommitExtractor class for connecting to Github via REST API and pull the commits
+ - [Github.py](./ETL/Github.py) used to create a GithubCommitExtractor class for connecting to Github via REST API and pull the commits
- - [etl.py](./etl.py) The main script for Extracting the Commits, Transforming the records and Loading them to the PostgresDB
+ - [etl.py](./ETL/etl.py) The main script for Extracting the Commits, Transforming the records and Loading them to the PostgresDB

+Database:
- - [setup.sql](./setup.sql) used for creating the tables and required views.
+ - [setup.sql](./DB/setup.sql) used for creating the tables and required views.
- - [commitsdb.Dockerfile](./commitsdb.Dockerfile) Dockerfile used for building postgresDB.
+ - [commitsdb.Dockerfile](./DB/commitsdb.Dockerfile) Dockerfile used for building postgresDB.

+Environment:
  - [.env](./.env) dot file containing the environmental variables used for DB connection.

+## Implementation